Skip to main content

 }

-Here is an example of a user-code return for a non-customer.
-Here a warning message will appear for the clerk.
+Here is an example of a return from user code for a non-customer.
+Here, a warning message will appear for staff.

 {